-Mission and Purpose Statements
+Company Mission and Purpose Statements are NOT the Same

-I think employees should be familiar with them.
+Employees should be familiar with them.
 However, I do not think it is realistic for them to remember word-for-word.
 That is okay.

-Keys to a Great Mission Statement
+Keys to a Great Company Mission Statement

 You do not need to create long paragraphs to define the mission of your company.
 A great mission statement is straightforward.
 It can be easily understood by everyone in the organization.

-An ambiguous, difficult to remember mission statement will cause misalignment among your team.
+An ambiguous, difficult-to-remember mission statement will cause misalignment among your team.

 Part of the mission is a clear definition of what your business does.
 One example is “providing affordable websites to small and medium-sized enterprises”.